Twitter CEO wins breathing room from Wall Street critics

 “You can’t jump on the bandwagon based on the commentary; you’ve got to see the numbers come through,” he said.

-Twitter has struggled to grow the number of users on its service, raising questions about whether it can achieve the scale of social network Facebook Inc, which has 1.39 billion users, or even fast-growing messaging and photo apps such as WhatsApp and Instagram.
+Twitter has struggled to grow the number of users on its service, raising questions about whether it can achieve the scale of social network Facebook Inc (FB.O), which has 1.39 billion users, or even fast-growing messaging and photo apps such as WhatsApp and Instagram.

 CEO Costolo is facing mounting criticism on Wall Street, with many analysts and investors frustrated by the company’s slow growth and seemingly constant shake-ups in its upper ranks.

-In a conference call with analysts on Thursday, Costolo confirmed media reports that Twitter has struck a partnership with search engine Google Inc. The partnership could help bring its service to a broader segment of the public, Costolo said.
+In a conference call with analysts on Thursday, Costolo confirmed media reports that Twitter has struck a partnership with search engine Google Inc (GOOGL.O).
+The partnership could help bring its service to a broader segment of the public, Costolo said.

 Costolo showed that he is really focused on improving the products and on the consumer experience, said JMP Securities analyst Ronald Josey.